 The 16 corridors identified in the proposals represent the most heavily used bus routes in the current bus network and will remain key corridors under the redesigned network of bus services.
-The statistics below show the annual bus passenger journeys per corridor and the % growth from 2014-2017.
+The statistics in the link below show the annual bus passenger journeys per corridor and the % growth from 2014-2017.

 The network redesign is the redesign of bus services, the first public consultation phase on the network redesign took place between July and September 2018.
 Around 30,000 submissions including signed petitions and online survey responses were received, the submissions are being reviewed and assessed.
-Following this process a revised network design will be published during 2019 for a second public consultation.
+Following this process a revised network design will be published in the middle of 2019 for a second public consultation.

 Click on the following link to view our easy to read explanation of the differences between the network redesign and the core bus corridor projects.